AlexBlandin/alexblandin.github.io/AISI-Proposal/pricing.md

       - [SCAN Barebone Servers](https://www.scan.co.uk/shop/computer-hardware/servers/all)
         - £2,538.49 Gigabyte R272-Z32 AMD EPYC 7002 Server (2U Rackmount, 24x NVMe Bays, 2x 1200W)
         - £2,742.98 ASUS RS520A-E12-RS24U AMD EPYC 9004 Server (2U Rackmount, 24x NVMe Bays, 2x 1600W)
-    - £0.00 JBOD chassis (to store bulk HDDs or SSDs, if needed)
+    - £0.00 JBOD chassis (to store bulk HDDs or SSDs) (optional)
-      - rack mount (may just fit right alongside/beneath server)
       - even just a 2U or 4U would be plenty for now, let alone a full shelf of disk "blades"
       - but 8x 4 TB M.2 easily fits in a regular server / workstation
-        - see barebones with 24x 2.5" bays for NVMe, we can fit more than enough storage to begin with
+        - barebones 2U with 24x 2.5" NVMe bays, so JBOD is not required at current expected disk count
-  - ~£3-4k UPS, ideally runs 24 hours at-load (500-800 W) (power cut at night, can respond next day)
+  - ~£3-4k UPS, ideally runs 24 hours at-load (500–800 W) (e.g. next-day response to a power cut)
-    - most UPS units are "small", only 1-2 hour @ 600 W, but enough for automatic shutdown
+    - most UPS units are "small", only 1–2 hour @ 600 W, but enough for automatic shutdown
-      - £2,850.00 APC Easy UPS On-Line SRV6KI Tower (1h 17 min @ 600 W, including VAT)
+      - £2,850.00 APC Easy UPS On-Line SRV6KI Tower (1 hr 17 min @ 600 W, including VAT)
-      - £4,050.00 APC Easy UPS On-Line SRV6KRI 4U Rack (1h 17 min @ 600 W, including VAT)
+      - £4,050.00 APC Easy UPS On-Line SRV6KRI 4U Rack (1 hr 17 min @ 600 W, including VAT)
-      - £4,140.00 APC Easy UPS On-Line SRV6KRILRK 4U Rack (1h 54 min @ 600 W, including VAT)
+      - £4,140.00 APC Easy UPS On-Line SRV6KRILRK 4U Rack (1 hr 54 min @ 600 W, including VAT)
         - Supports 4 external SRV240RLBP-9A battery packs
     - so, (automatic) shutdown, logging, "checkpoint", use "autosave" snapshots for a delta-based "interrupt" checkpoint/snapshot, so long as we can reliably flush to disk, still relying on good snapshot and backup management
-    - if we're at a co-lo of some description, this is likely something handled where they will have some X hours of backup generator fuel or batteries at the ready, though they might not be able to provide the hours of runtime, though they have some absolutely overbuilt power delivery anyway, so it takes a lot more for them to experience trouble at all
+    - if we're at a co-location, this is likely something handled where they will have some X hours of backup generator fuel or batteries at the ready, and have overbuilt power delivery with stringent SLAs, power issues are highly unexpected (but still bring a UPS as above, just in case)
 - AI/GPU Cloud Pricing
   - [CoreWeave](https://www.coreweave.com/gpu-cloud-pricing)
     - ...